nkcyber/cybersword/README.md

 Join Barty the Cyber Knight as he tries to earn the mystical CyberSword through a series of fun online challenges!
 This competition is intended for students who are looking to have a hands-on experience with Python programming, hacking, and cybersecurity.

+## Getting Started

+To get started with this project, install the [CTFd CLI](https://github.com/CTFd/ctfcli) and run `ctf init` to initalze your project information.

 ## Important Dates

 We hope to use this project *at least* at the following events.